ekostrov/MovieDataAnalysis/README.md

 ## Data Modeling
 ***
 I used the following analysis:
-* Dropped duplicates if neccessary.
+* Dropped duplicates, if neccessary.
 * There are 4000 NaN values in the genres columns of the Basic Titles table.
 I decided to keep these rows but skip them for visualization purposes.
 * I converted dollar amounts from string format into integer format.
 * I converted release month from integer format into string for  better readability in the histogram's labels.